PawseySC/singularity-containers/_episodes/11-containers-intro.md

 - 'Define other terms like: image and registry'
 - Discuss when you would benefit from using containers in your workflow
 keypoints:
+  - Containers allow users to run software directly from pre-built images provided by developers, vendors and collaborators.
+  - Containers package applications together with their software environment.
+  - Containers share the host system's kernel instead of running their own.
-- Containers enable you to package up an application and its dependencies.
+  - Containers simplify software installation, portability and reproducibility.
-- By using containers, you can better enforce reproducibility, portability and share-ability of your computational workflows.

 ---